Egypt girl's death puts spotlight on genital mutilation

 Girls have even lost their lives because of the procedure.

 This month, 13-year-old Suhair al Bata'a died during an operation in a village north of Cairo.
-Initial findings say she suffered an extreme loss of blood pressure.'No political will'
+Initial findings say she suffered an extreme loss of blood pressure.

 Research has shown common psychological effects as well.